 Yes Yes, in part No

-At the time of storage in governmental stocks.
+[At the time of storage in governmental stocks].
+(Canada)

 Yes Yes, in part No

-At the time of storage in private stocks.
+[At the time of storage in private stocks.]
+(Canada)

 Yes Yes, in part No

 If the answer to any of the questions above is “Yes” or “Yes, in part”, please describe the most relevant and successful measures.
 Please cite also the applicable policy(ies), law(s) and regulations and provide examples of its successful implementation